whage/thesis/thesis.md

 ## Dynamic languages

-**TODO: look up some articles/papers on Clojure's type system and dynamic model**

 Dynamic (or dynamically typed) languages don't require the programmer to fix the types of the constructs in their programs.
 For example, dynamic languages let us define functions that can accept multiple types.
 The exact type of the arguments will only be known when the program is running and if the types don't match the operations performed